Query Processing on Tensor Computation Runtimes: Tensor Query Processor ( )

 \subsubsection{Execution Layer}

 Here the operator plan is wrapped around a PyTorch \textit{executor} object.
-This object is responsible for: (1)~calling the programs in the operator plan following a topological order traversal; (2)~wiring the output tensors generated by each program into the successive one; and (3)~keeping track of tensor references to garbage-collect them when not used anymore (i.e., when all the programs using a certain tensor/variable have been executed).
-The order of execution of the programs is given by the topological order traversal of the operator plan.
-During initialization, the executor program scans the dependency graph of the operator plan, and creates counters to detect when a tensor can be garbage-collected.

-Once the executor program is generated, \system provides options to compile it into different \emph{target formats} rather than executing it in (PyTorch) interpreted mode.
-Currently, \system allows to lower the executor into the TorchScript and ONNX formats, as well as using TVM to compile it directly into machine-level code.
-Note that not all queries can be compiled into all formats since not all PyTorch operations are supported by all the target representations.
-More specifically, while TorchScript supports all operations, ONNX's and TVM's coverage is far more limited.
-We discuss the trade-offs of using TorchScript instead of (interpreted) PyTorch and the benefits of code generation provided by TVM in \cref{sec:experiments}.
+This object is responsible for: (1)~calling the tensor programs in the operator plan following a topological order; (2)~wiring the output tensors generated by each program into the successive one; and (3)~keeping track of tensor references to garbage collect them if not used anymore.
+Once the executor program is generated, \system provides options to compile it into different \emph{target formats} in addition to PyTorch interpreted execution.
+Currently, \system allows lowering the executor into the TorchScript and ONNX formats, as well as to use TVM to compile it directly into machine-level code.
+Note that not all queries can be compiled into all formats since not all tensor operations are supported by all the target formats.